pango-studio/docker-nginx-proxy/README.md

 ### Allow the local domains to map to your local IP address

-You need to edit your /etc/hosts file to add the local mappings of custom dev urls In terminal go to the etc directory
+You need to edit your /etc/hosts file to add the local mappings of custom dev urls In terminal go to the etc directory:

 $ cd /private/etc
 $ sudo vim hosts

-Add your new local domains like lms.local & example.local below 127.0.0.1   localhost
+Add your new local domains like lms.local & example.local below

+127.0.0.1   localhost
 127.0.0.1   example.local
 127.0.0.1   lms.local